 There’s no need to worry, all of our interviewers are relaxed, friendly and are looking forward to seeing your potential.

-The academic team will give you an idea of how the roles and responsibilities of a nurse might apply in real-life situations by using a fictional patient scenario.
+This short session will give you an idea of what a university lecture is like at ARU.
+It’ll be interactive and informative give you an idea of how the roles and responsibilities of a nurse might apply in real-life situations by using a fictional patient scenario.

-Using the same patient scenario as the lecture, the mini skills sessions will show nursing students in action.
-Using cameras and screens, you will be able to see up close the actions nurses take in high pressure situations.
+In the skills lab you’ll be able to get hands on with the equipment our nursing students use in their practical sessions, learning basic techniques and getting a feel for how we teach.
+Using the same patient scenario as the lecture, the scenario will show nursing students in action, you’ll be able to see up close the actions nurses take in high pressure situations.

-Our student ambassadors will answer all of your campus questions as they guide you around ARU.
-They’ll show you the buildings and lecture theatres where you’ll be studying, as well as the Nursing Skills Labs where you’ll be learning valuable practical skills.
+You'll be accompanied by your own personal Student Ambassador, who will be a current ARU nursing student.
+They’ll show you the buildings and lecture halls where you’ll be studying, as well as the nursing skills labs where you will be learning valuable practical skills.